jcarloshg/secure-api/Docs/promts/point-02.step-03.md

 3. add the logic into the file:
     - create the logic into: src/application/secure-inquiry/infraestructure/persist-file/persist-file.db.ts
     - use this file as data base: src/application/secure-inquiry/infraestructure/persist-file/db.json
+4. I want to save the next strcuture:
+    - uuid: Unique identifier for the log entry.
+    - timestamp: Records exactly when the sanitization occurred.
+    - redacted-content: Viewable by admins for general auditing.
+    - original-content: Securely hidden PII (requires a secret key to read).
-4. add the implementation into the middleware :: src/presentation/middlewares/redactSensitiveData.ts
+4. add the implementation into the middleware: src/presentation/middlewares/redactSensitiveData.ts